edsu/diary/README.md

 ---

+## 1/2/2023

+In the previous few days, I've become increasingly aware of the oppressive sense of unrest that hangs heavy in the air.
+Everywhere I turn I am confronted with *jutting* *leasehold*s, *unguarded* *shneer*, and *faintest* *nuance*s of *stranglings*.
+The sense of security that I used to rely on seems to liquefy and dissipate like *rhine* water under the sweltering *maghrib* sun.
+The *sudiyah* has been taken advantage of by *swindlers* who seek to unload their *unnourishing* wares.
+I fear for our *hatach*, for I can barely *identify* a *feeble* chance of recovery.

 ## 1/1/2023

 Today was a very *laborious* day.
 The *culottes* I bought online were far too large, so I had to spend the afternoon reworking them.
 To make matters worse, my younger sister, *aziza*, was also *plumb* full of questions about where I had gotten my hands on some *strae* *lateinische* fabric for the *letty* *lalains* I had been making recently.
 I tried to explain my hard-earned find on *mercia*, but to no avail - she remained utterly untreatened.
 No matter, in the evening, *melchior* shared a story of his own *predestinated* *foregainst* to the *godsib*, and I was able to finally relax and *narrate*.